 As I took my Fusion Fit drysuit for my 12-day scuba diving adventure in Croatia, I can now tell I’m fully confident Fusion drysuit diver!
 I summarised below the main points of my 5 first months of experience with my Fusion drysuit:

-- The silicon seals are easy to change: It is by far the biggest advantage for me.
+- The silicone seals are easy to change: It is by far the biggest advantage for me.
 You can change by yourself the neck and wrist seals thanks to the smart clip system!
 Forget about the risk of calling a dive trip because you broke one of your seals.

 - The seals come in 2 sizes: The neck and wrist seals can be cut to your size and are available in 2 sizes: standard and small.
 This is excellent for small divers like me, forget about any leak possibility!

 - It’s quick to put the drysuit on: I can put it on in 2 to 3 minutes instead of the 10 minutes I needed before as my 7mm neoprene suit was slightly too small.
-The silicon seals make it also easier to pass your head and your hands through compared to tight neoprene seals as they are more flexible.
+The silicone seals make it also easier to pass your head and your hands through compared to tight neoprene seals as they are more flexible.

 - It feels like diving in a wetsuit: The hybrid system of a bi-laminate waterproof inner shell with a neoprene outer shell that keeps the suit close to your body contrary to most trilaminate dry suits that feel like diving with a floppy bag.

 - There are 2 big pockets on the legs: they are big enough to put many accessories such as your hood, gloves or underwater lenses for photographers, but they are also robust enough to put some weights in them, so you don’t have to put everything on your back. (note: the pockets are not standards on the Fusion Sport version).

 - You can drop the weights: The Fusion drysuit in itself is very little buoyant when associated with a thin thermal undersuit like my sharkskin, I can dramatically drop the weights (-4 kg)